biowonks/projects/fql/cases.md

 The way rules are organized in FQL is the following:

-* Set of rules - Array containing alternative matching rules
+* Query - Array containing alternative matching rules to define a protein family
-    * rules - Object containing matching rules that must all match.
+    * Set of rules - Object containing rules that must all match.
 It is divided in positional and non-positional
+        * rule - single instruction or set of instructions that must match.
-        * Individual rule. - single snipet of matching definition.
+            * instruction - single snipet of matching definition.

 Example of a set of rules: